JohnnyElaine/bsc_aif_parallel_pipeline/README.md

 ### Implementation of Active Inference
 The agent that controls the elasticity of the system runs on the producer.
 It is implemented using the active inference library [pymdp](https://github.com/infer-actively/pymdp).
 More information is available in the offical [paper](https://arxiv.org/abs/2201.03904).
 In order to make intelligent decisions using active inference, we need to model the problem as a Partially observable Markov decision process (POMDP).
-For this the environment was modeled as follows:
+For this the environment was modeled as follows.
+The agent interfaces with the world in two ways.
+It can make observations from self.observations and it can make actions using self.actions

 Observations:
 - FPS of stream